Nastyflav/appli_purbeurre_version_terminal/README.md

 # How does Pur Beurre works ?
 ----------------

 This application is working only when it's being used by the user's terminal.
 You just need to use your keyboard to interact with the app.
-Pur Beurre is for now only available in french.
+Pur Beurre is for now only available in french language.
 All the products are ranked by their Nova Group grade, which goes from 1 (high quality) to 4.
 The products with the highest ranking are those less transformed by the industry, healthy and with good nutritional intakes
 More informations about the NOVA classification [here](https://fr.openfoodfacts.org/nova).